techniq/layerchart/docs/src/content/guides/styles.md

 - **--color-surface-300**: A darker surface color used for surface/backgrounds.
 - **--color-surface-content**: The color used for text and content.

-You can apply a base "theme" in `app.css` to globally style base elements of your charts including primary color of chart visualization (i.e. line of LineChart), backgrounds, axises and text content.
+You can apply a base "theme" in `app.css` to globally style base elements of your charts including primary color of chart visualization (i.e. line of LineChart), backgrounds, axes, and text content.

 #### User defined global CSS colors

 :::tip
-If you are not seeing the chart, or it is colored incorrectly, then the probably likely residesing in this file.
+If you are not seeing the chart, or it is colored incorrectly, then the issue probably resides in this file.
 Debug via browser devtools to see CSS color variables.
 :::

 ```css title="app.css"